flyteorg/flyte/docs/deployment/agents/sensor.rst

 Specify agent configuration
 ----------------------------

-Enable the Sensor agent by adding the following config to the relevant YAML file(s):
+Enable the sensor agent by adding the following config to the relevant YAML file(s):

 .. tabs::